-Thus, the natural language system of the classical economists represented a different set of meta-assumptions (or methodological priors) than the symbolic language system of the neoclassical economists.
+The natural language system of the classical economists represented a different set of meta-assumptions (or methodological priors)! than the symbolic language system of the neoclassical economists.
 Translating mental models into the working models of the discipline led to differences in policy conclusions under the conceptual plane of calculus.
-System dynamists have recognized that differences in analytic paradigms can lead to differences in policy conclusions (Anderson, 1981), although they have not related the meta-assumptions back to linguistic structure.
-Having established that linguistic structures matter between modeling methods, the next issue is the extent that the translation of the mental models differ when translating from the natural language system into competing symbolic language systems of the receiving quantitative models.
+System dynamists have recognized that differences in analytic paradigms can lead to differences in policy conclusions (Anderson 1981, and Phillips 1980), although they have not related the meta-assumptions back to linguistic structure.